sheldonhull/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 {{% /tab %}}

 {{% tab "Linux" %}}

+*This is the recommended deployment option for Linux operating systems when you are not redeploying the application.
+Otherwise, Datadog recommends using the NuGet deployment option.*

 1. Download and install the .NET Tracer into the application environment:
     - **Debian or Ubuntu** - Download and install the Debian package: